 Our model incorporates an overall rise in electricity demand, as forecast by Enerdata 8, and a decrease of carbon-intensity of electricity, as also forecast by Enerdata 9.
 We assume a 11% chance of an R&D program being successful, based on experience in the pharmaceutical industry 10.

-Research and development is necessary to bring new energy technologies to commercial production, which in turn are necessary for a complete transition away from fossil fuels.
-Worldwide, corporations spend on energy R&D as follows.
+Investment in new technologies, as well as research and development in particular, are necessary to bring new energy technologies to commercial production, which in turn are necessary for a complete transition away from fossil fuels.
+Worldwide, corporations invest in energy as follows.

-Evidence from small business grants 16 also suggest that these are highly cost-effective research and development tools.
-R&D carries significant spillover effects, in that when R&D is funded in one field, it can advance progress in another 17.
+Mansfield 20 also finds evidence of high rates of return for R&D investment in industry, agriculture, and for medical devices.
+Evidence from small business grants 21 also suggest that these are highly cost-effective research and development tools.
+R&D carries significant spillover effects, in that when R&D is funded in one field, it can advance progress in another 22.

 Deutch, J., Greenstone, M., Jackson, S., Madia, W., Meserve, R., Reicher, D., Rempe, J., Samore, G., Sell, C., Sharp, P., Turnage, J. "Final Report of the Task Force on the Future of Nuclear Power".
 Task Force on the Future of Nuclear Power, U. S. Department of Energy.
 September 2016. ↩